johnregan3/journal/_posts/2020-02-14-sin-ministry.md

 ### How We Faced Our Community

 The staff member resigned/confessed on a Monday evening.
-The remainging elders stayed for an initial discussion/debrief.
-During this discussion we decided that we needed to notify our congregation with as much information as possible as soon as possible.
-We did this for two reasons: to avoid even the appearance of a cover-up, and also to prevent bad information from being spread.
-What we discovered later was this early meeting would allow us to set the tone for the congregation: one of grief over anger, and restoration over shunning.
+The remaining elders stayed for an initial discussion/debrief.
+During this discussion we decided that **we needed to notify our congregation with as much information as possible as soon as possible.
+We did this for two reasons: to avoid even the appearance of a cover-up, and also to prevent bad information from being spread.**  What we discovered later was this early meeting would allow us to set the tone for the congregation: one of grief over anger, and restoration over shunning.
 We decided that pre-empting our regular Wednesday night activities would be our best option, as it was a time when the core members of our church were already in the building, plus it was soon enough that we could head off any rumors.

 On Tuesday night we Elders met along with our wives to further refine our message, as well as assign roles for Wednesday night (since our Associate Pastor also led the Youth Ministry).
 My wife and I volunteered to tell the Youth while the other two elders would explain the situation to the adults.
 Children would not be told anything so that their parents could use their judgment in how to explain this to their kids.